KitsunedFox/undiscord-python/README.md

    > [progress - Easy to use progress bars.](https://pypi.org/project/progress/)
    > > `pip install progress`

-2. Execute the script from [Releases](https://github.com/HardcodedCat/deleteDiscordMessages.py/releases)
+2. Execute the script from [Releases](https://github.com/HardcodedCat/deleteDiscordMessages.py/releases) or install it from PyPi
 3. Fill "Auth Token", "Guild ID" and "Channel ID" Fields.
 (Channel ID Isn't mandatory if you're deleting messages from a GUILD)
 4. Fill all the other optional fields. you can skip any optional input by pressing <kbd>ENTER</kbd>
 - To stop the script, do KeyboardInterrupt by pressing keys <kbd>CTRL</kbd> + <kbd>C</kbd>